briandipalma/ansible/README.md

 # Ansible

-Ansible machine setup playbooks.
-Installs and configures all the software I use on servers and workstations.
+Machine setup playbooks.
+Installs and configures all the software I use.

 ## Setup